 Many-to-one mapping or one-to-one mapping

-Bulk mapping can also be used to indicate that a dimension should be ignored if it has not and will not have data associated with it.
-In the Cube dimension column, write Ignored.
+Bulk mapping can also be used to indicate that a dimension member should be ignored if it has not and will not have data associated with it.
+In the Cube Dimension column, write Ignored.

 Your file will look like the file below when you've completed your mapping and are ready to upload.